hassio-addons/addon-adguard-home/README.md

 ## Embedding into Home Assistant

-It is possible to embed the AdGuard Home admin directly into Home Assistant, allowing you to access your Pi-hole admin through the Home Assistant frontend.
+It is possible to embed the AdGuard Home admin directly into Home Assistant, allowing you to access the admin through the Home Assistant frontend.

 Home Assistant provides the `panel_iframe` component, for these purposes.